 Since 2014, TVWA has invited local artists to submit design proposals for storm drain art in downtown Fairbanks.
 The purpose of this project is to raise public awareness that ALL storm drains flow directly into the Chena River and to provide an opportunity for artists to create public works of art in the downtown and surrounding Fairbanks area.
-The past art was displayed for one year prior to the construction on Cushman Street (2014) and on Noble Street (2015), Cowles Street (2016), and Gilliam Way (2017).
+The past art was displayed for one year prior to the construction on Cushman Street (2014) Noble Street (2015), Cowles Street (2016), Gilliam Way (2017), and Barnette Street (2018).
 This project has garnered local, state and national attention.

 During the month of April - TVWA asks local artists to submit their art proposals to TVWA.
 The artist are asked to consider the following design ideas for their art entries.
 When designing the artwork, artists were encouraged to think of the following three themes.